Guhui-Z/my_sudoku/DESIGN.md

 The creator outputs a randomly generated sudoku in the text format specified below.

 - The sudoku must have a unique solution.
-- The sudoku must have at least 40 missing numbers.
+- The sudoku must have at least 40 missing numbers for a 9 by 9 sudoku.

 ### The solver